thoth-tech/documentation/docs/OnTrack/Data Analytics Platform/T1_2023/T1 Final design Proposal.md

 ## Testing and Maintenance

 The proposed system will undergo rigorous testing to ensure that it meets the outlined requirements.
-The system will be tested for accuracy, scalability, and usability.
-Once tested and validated, the system will be deployed for use by tutors and instructors.
-Regular maintenance will be performed to ensure the system functions correctly and to incorporate updates and improvements as necessary.
+The system is planned to tested for accuracy, scalability, and usability.
+Once tested and validated, the system is planned to deployed for use by tutors and instructors.
+Regular maintenance is planned to performed to ensure the system functions correctly and to incorporate updates and improvements as necessary.

 ## Ethical Concerns

 The proposed system raises ethical concerns regarding data privacy and security.
-To address these concerns, the system will be designed to comply with relevant data protection regulations.
-Access controls will be implemented to ensure that only authorized personnel have access to student data, protecting their privacy and maintaining data security.
+To address these concerns, the system is planned to designed to comply with relevant data protection regulations.
+Access controls is planned to implemented to ensure that only authorised personnel have access to student data, protecting their privacy and maintaining data security.

 ## Conclusion

 In conclusion, the proposed data analytics system will assist tutors and instructors in monitoring student progress and identifying struggling students.
 The system will provide early intervention mechanisms to help struggling students get back on track, and it will help instructors identify areas of the course that may need improvement.
-The system will be thoroughly tested and designed to comply with data protection regulations to address ethical concerns.
+The system is planned to thoroughly tested and designed to comply with data protection regulations to address ethical concerns.